 What are garden antiques or gardenalia?

-Flea markets and outdoor antiques markets are the ideal places to seek out affordable garden furniture and planters that have a beautiful patina or are covered in lichen.
-Look out for old pots, watering cans, galvanised troughs, tin baths, cast-iron urns, tools, stone statuary, seating, deckchairs, tables and all manner of weird and wonderful salvaged items that will make a real statement on lawns, terraces and in flowerbeds.
+Garden antiques, or gardenalia, are any piece of furniture or practical accessory that was once intended for outdoor use.
+Garden antiques are often sought-after for their beautiful patina (weathered look) and are sometimes covered in lichen, rust or moss.
+When shopping, look out for old pots, watering cans, galvanised troughs, tin baths, cast-iron urns, tools, stone statuary, seating, deckchairs, tables and all manner of weird and wonderful salvaged items that will make a real statement on lawns, terraces and in flowerbeds.
 Did you know that old aluminium salmon traps are perfect as sweet pea frames?
 Or that reclaimed scaffold planks make brilliant raised beds?

 How to use garden antiques indoors